f-gregor/sign-up-form-TOP/README.md

-# sign-up-form-TOP
+# **Sign-up Form - The Odin Project**

-Sign-up Form assignment for The Odin Project
+In this assignment I am required to recreate a sign-up form using HTML and CSS.